hhd-dev/hhd/docs/http.md

 You may choose to display that to the user, through a modal or portal.

 ## Version endpoint
-You can query the version of the HHD V1 Api to determine which features are available and whether the user should update either your app or HHD.
+You can query the version of the HHD V1 API to determine which features are available and whether the user should update either your app or HHD.
 The version is 1 now and this endpoint requires authentication.
 It might not require authentication in the future.